Oxford Owl - Terms and conditions

 4.3 You agree that You will promptly notify us of any errors or inaccuracies which relate to the Products and/or Free Resources.
-In this regards, please contact us using the "Contact us" page.
+In this regard, please contact us using the "Contact us" page.

 4.4 You must not introduce any malicious codes or harmful element e.g. virus and Trojans onto the Oxford Owl.

 4.5 Unless otherwise agreed in writing by OUP, You are solely responsible for configuring Your computer devices in order to access the Oxford Owl, and the Products and/or Free Resources (as the case may be), and to provide for Your own virus protection software.
 To access the Oxford Owl, Free Resources and/or the Products, Your computer device must meet the specification detailed here.